-While most buildings will sustain catastrophic damage when hit by an F4 or F5 Violent Tornado, the reality is that most tornadoes do not produce the winds seen in those types of storms.
-By using the best available refuge area in an existing building, you greatly reduce the risk of injury in a typical storm.
+While most buildings will sustain catastrophic damage when hit by an F4 (wind speed 207-260 mph) or F5 (261-318 mph) storm, the reality is that most tornadoes do not produce the winds seen in those types of storms.
+By using the best available refuge area in an existing building, you can greatly reduce the risk of injury in a typical storm.

-FEMA recommends three main steps in selecting the best available refuge areas:
+FEMA recommends three steps to select the best available refuge areas:

-- Review construction drawings and inspecting the building to identify the strongest portion(s) of the building
+- Review construction drawings and inspect the building to identify the strongest portion(s) of the building.

-- Assess the site to identify potential tree, pole, and tower fall-down and windborne missiles
+- Assess the site to identify any potential tree, pole, or tower fall-down or windborne missiles.

-A professional structural engineer or architect like CCA can work with you to help determine the safest area of your building.
-FEMA’s Best Available Refuge Area Checklist is designed for registered professionals to use in order to assess the ability of the refuge area to protect occupants from large storms.
-Typically, these rooms will be interior rooms (with no exterior walls/windows), a location below ground or at ground level, with a minimal amount of glass area.
-The room's structure ideally has reinforced concrete or reinforced masonry walls, with strong connections between walls and roof and walls and foundation.
+A professional structural engineer or architect can work with you to help determine the safest area of your building.
+Typically, these rooms are in the interior with no exterior walls or windows, a location below ground or at ground level, with a minimal amount of glass (windows or doors).
+Ideally, the room is built with reinforced concrete or reinforced masonry walls, with strong connections between walls and roof and walls and foundation.